BernardMugita/Pizza-delivery/README.md

 ## Bernard Mugita Pizza Del
-This is a Read me to my Pizaa delivery project at https://bernardmugita.github.io/Pizza-delivery/.
+This is a Read me to my Pizza delivery project at https://bernardmugita.github.io/Pizza-delivery/.

 ## Contributors
 Bernard Mugita